Canon 60D vs M6

 Studio photographers will appreciate that the Canon 60D (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the M6 have been discontinued, but can regularly be found used on eBay.
+The 60D was replaced by the Canon 70D, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 60D better than the Canon M6 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.